 7. What Happens After Your Migration?

 As your cloud migration partner, we won’t disappear once the transition is complete.
-In fact, our role in your operations is just beginning.
-With the migration successfully completed, we’ll be there to optimize and maintain your solution.
+Our role in your operations is just beginning.
+With the migration completed, we’ll optimize and maintain your solution.

 Look for a cloud solutions partner that will:

 OptimizeWork to improve uptime, performance, security and more

 ReportProvide you with an inventory of your cloud assets and their performance